gmosx/nitro-js/docs/templates.md

 Dot-delimited references
 ------------------------

-For extra convenience, dot-delimited references are supported for {.with} and interpolations:
+For extra convenience, dot-delimited references are supported for {.section} and interpolations:

     {.section user.profile}
         {age}